Forensic Pathology Fellowship Training Program

 Additional features of the fellowship program include:

-- Wide variety of cases from a jurisdiction of 2+ million residents and including cases from neighboring counties and region via a Level 1 Trauma Center.
+- Wide variety of cases from a jurisdiction of over 2.3 million residents and including cases from neighboring counties and region via a Level 1 Trauma Center.

 - Jurisdictional environments including urban, rural, remote, wilderness, marine, mountainous; resident population supplemented by high presence of national and international visitors.